This guidance sets out principles to consider when creating and publishing infographics.

 Your outputs must be accessible to everyone who needs them.
 This means you need to think about how users might access and use your content.

 Accessibility legislation came into force in September 2020.
-This means all content published on public sector websites must meet the level A and AA success criterion in the Web Content Accessibility Guidelines 2.1.
+This means all content published on public sector websites must meet the level A and AA success criteria in the Web Content Accessibility Guidelines 2.1.

 Consequences for inaccessible content